-The school will monitor attendance and absence data (including punctuality) half-termly, termly and yearly across the school and at an individual student, year group and cohort level.
+Further information about how the school monitors attendance and absence data (including punctuality data), and systematically and regularly analyses it can be found in Part B. The school will monitor attendance and absence data (including punctuality) half-termly, termly and yearly across the school and at an individual student, year group and cohort level.
 Specific student information will be shared with the DfE on request.
 The Department for Education has access to the school's management information system so the data can be accessed regularly and securely.
 Data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
-The school will benchmark its attendance data at whole school, year group and cohort level against local, regional, and national levels to identify areas of focus for improvement, and share this with the governing board.
+The school will benchmark its attendance data at whole school, year group and cohort level against local, regional and national levels to identify areas of focus for improvement, and share this with the local governing body.

-5.4 Analysing attendance
+5.5 Analysing attendance data